Apply through Clearing

 It’s games night!
 My friends live on campus – and have a PS4 – so we play games together.
 We’ve gone from all genres, but I love the quality bonding time playing horror games.
 Nothing like terror to bring you closer.
 Or a quiz to break friendships apart…

 Home on the train is only an hour away so I often take a trip back to see the family – bit of homemade food is always lovely!
 I tend to go every fortnight or so depending on workload.
 Parents will appreciate you more than they let on.

 Beginning of uni can be scary – but it’ll be a new experience you can’t forget!

 I would 100% recommend living on campus for your first year!
 It’s such an effortless way to meet new people as you’re all thrown in together and you’ll always have someone to go out within your flat.
 You can make friends for life with the people you first meet in your own kitchen.
 The earlier you apply, the more likely you’ll get your first choice.

 - Student Finance/Tuition fees

 For some of us, thinking of the money aspect is daunting but it’s so important to get it completed ASAP.
 You really don’t want to have your SF payments delayed!
 You’ll only get paid your loan after completing registration.
-If you have any problems, please see the student centre for advice!
+If you have any problems, please see the student centre for the advice!

 - Open a student current account

 What is important in a bank account for you?
 Is it the overdraft limit?
 Or the incentives in opening an account?
 Or convenience in a local branch.
-I went with Santander as there is a branch in Hutton Hub and came with a 4 year railcard upon on opening.
+I went with Santander as there is a branch in Hutton Hub and came with a four-year railcard upon on opening.
 Do your research in what’s best for you!